marshmallowday/autogluon-assistant/README.md

 export AWS_SECRET_ACCESS_KEY="<your-secret-key>"
 ```

-We also support OpenAI.
-More LLM providers' support (e.g. Anthropic, Azure, etc.) will be added soon.
+We also support Anthropic, Azure, and OpenAI.
+Support for more LLM providers (e.g. DeepSeek, etc.) will be added soon.

 ### Basic Usage